Develop-X/AWS/AWS Certified Solutions Architect/07_VPC.md

 ## NAT & Bastion

-  - You cannot use NAT instance to SSH / RDP into private subnet.
-For that Bastion (Jump Box) is required.
+  - **You cannot use NAT instance to SSH / RDP into private subnet.
+For that Bastion (Jump Box) is required.**

+  - A **bastion host** is a server whose purpose is to provide access to a private network from an external network, such as the Internet.
+Because of its exposure to potential attack, a bastion host must minimize the chances of penetration.

   - Bastions are used for secure administrative tasks only.
 Bastions are placed in Public subnets and connect to private subnets via private IP

-  - For Bastion HA, have multiple Bastions in different AZs – at least 2 public subnets.
-Auto scaling in multiple AZ, route 53 doing health checks.
+  - **For Bastion HA, have multiple Bastions in different AZs – at least 2 public subnets.
+Auto scaling in multiple AZ, route 53 doing health checks.**

-  - NAT instance is used to provide internet connectivity to private subnets.
+  - ****NAT instance is used to provide internet connectivity to private subnets.**

 ## VPC Flow Logs

-  - Enable Flow Logs for Custom VPC to see all traffic.
+  - **Enable Flow Logs for Custom VPC to see all traffic.**

-  - Enable to capture IP traffic flow information for the NICs of your resources.
-All information is reported to CloudWatch
+  - **Enable to capture IP traffic flow information for the NICs of your resources.
+All information is reported to CloudWatch**

+  - **NICs** AWS Elastic Network Interface is simply a virtual interface that can be attached to an instance in a Virtual Private Cloud (VPC)

   - Create IAM role to allow all logs to flow into CloudWatch